eucp-project/atlas/README.md

 $ npm run generate
 ```

-For detailed explanation on how things work, check out [Nuxt.js docs](https://nuxtjs.org).
+For detailed explanations on how things work, check out [Nuxt.js docs](https://nuxtjs.org).

+2. Add maps

+The maps shown in Atlas are created using the data available at [FIXME](FIXME),
+and are stored in `png` format in `assets` directory of this repository.
+The
+Python scripts to process the data and to create the maps are stored in `python`
+directory of this repository.
+See more info [here](./python/README.md).

+You can use the scripts as examples to develp a new script for your own data.
+Then add new maps and scripts by submitting a new [pull request](https://github.com/eucp-project/atlas/pulls).

+## Acknowledgement

+FIXME